MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_ProductAds_Installment.md

 # About the installment attribute for product ads

+<content_tile class="training">	[	New to Microsoft Shopping Campaigns?
+Learn how to get started in this training course.	](https://go.microsoft.com/fwlink?LinkId=2129851)	</content_tile>

 The installment attribute for product ads is the monthly installment plan for a product, displayed by the number of months.
 You can include the installment pricing with or without a down payment for relevant offers, to display the most accurate pricing options for your products.

 ## Why use installment pricing?

-- **Increased traffic volume**.
+- **Increased traffic volume** .
 Displaying your most accurate pricing in your ads help to grow ad engagement boost your potential click-through rate.
-- **More informed shoppers**.
+- **More informed shoppers** .
 Providing installment pricing and any down payment costs to potential customers provides them with more information before purchasing.
-- **Improved market share**.
+- **Improved market share** .
 Displaying a more accurate pricing option can encourage customers to click your ad instead of your competitors’ ads.

 ## Installment attribute requirements
 - This attribute can only be applied to mobile and tablet product categories.
 The installment field will be ignored for all other categories.
 - The price attribute will be treated as the down payment and the installment amount will account for the remaining monthly installments.
 - For mobile devices or tablets, the price can be 0 when payment options with multiple installments are provided.
 For such items, you must include the product_category values:
    - 4745 - Electronics > Computers > Tablet Computers
    - 267 - Electronics > Communications > Telephony > Mobile Phones
    - Electronics > Communications > Telephony > Mobile Phones > Feature Phones
    - Electronics > Communications > Telephony > Mobile Phones > Smartphones
    - Electronics > Communications > Telephony > Mobile Phones > Watch Phones

 ## Installment attribute format
 - **Months**: The number of installments, displayed as an integer with a range from 1 to 1000.